Amanleen/Todo-Android-App/README.md

  * [X] Optional: Tweaked the UI style.
  * [X] Optional: Persisted the todo items into SQLite instead of a text file.
  * [X] Optional: Used a custom layout and adapter.
+ * [X] Optional: Added support for due dates, displaying them in listview and editing them in edit activity.
+Using due date to prioritize items in list.

 Walkthrough of all user stories: